 § 430-12.
 Definitive plans.

 A. Application.
-Any person who desires, approval of a definitive plan for a subdivision of land shall:
+Any person who desires approval of a definitive plan for a subdivision of land shall:

 (1) The developer of a project submitted and approved under the residential Zoning Bylaw (Article XI) and § 430-10 of these regulations may omit from the application those materials that have already been covered in the earlier stages of the development review.

-(2) File with the Planning Board, at a regular meeting of the Board, a properly completed, taxcertified Form C, Application for Approval of a Definitive Subdivision Plan, and pay the filing fee and consultant review deposit required by the current fee schedule.
+(2) File with the Planning Board, at a regular meeting of the Board, a properly completed, tax-certified Form C, Application for Approval of a Definitive Subdivision Plan, and pay the filing fee and consultant review deposit required by the current fee schedule.
 The Board will issue a receipt therefor showing the Planning Board's assigned ID number.
 All future submittals must include that number.

 (3) If an application is signed other than by the property owner of record, the applicant's interest in the property and her/his authority to sign shall be clearly indicated.
 Supporting documentation shall be provided if the Board so requires.
 If an applicant signs in more than one capacity, each capacity shall be clearly indicated.
 If some person, other than the applicant, is authorized to sign other documents related to the matter, that authority shall be clearly indicated in the application or in a separate document.